terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

   "query" : Query }
 ```

-The commit message is a requirement if an update is being made, whereas `query` should be a JSON-LD object.
+The commit message is required if an update is being made, whereas `query` should be a JSON-LD object.

 If `"all_witnesses"` is false, then the end-point will return immediately when an schema violation is encountered with the first witness of failure.

-This API call performs a WOQL query and returns an `api:WoqlResponse` result object, which has the form:
+This API call performs a WOQL query and returns an `api:WoqlResponse` result object like:

 ```jsx
 { "@type" : "api:WoqlResponse",